 Penalties for failing to foreign qualify

-If a corporation or LLC does business in a state without having qualified, the state could impose monetary fines or penalties on the company or, in some cases, its individual officers and agents.
+A corporation or LLC is subject to fines and penalties for failure to foreign qualify when required to do so.
+In some cases, the state could impose monetary fines or penalties on its individual officers and agents.
 The state may also pursue fees and taxes (plus interest and penalties) the business would have owed if it had initially qualified when it should have.
-In addition, the corporation or LLC will not be able to bring a lawsuit in that foreign state until it has qualified.